EGI-Federation/documentation/content/en/users/aai/check-in/vos/_index.md

 ### VO enrollment URLs

+Vo enrollments URLs are essential for someone who wants to enroll to a VO.

+The VO Manager can insert this URL in an invitation email and send it directly to the users who want to join the VO.
+Also, it can be used in any registration web page as an href of a button or image etc.

 The VO enrollment URL can be found through the EGI Check-in Registry:

 1. Login to [Check-in registry](https://aai.egi.eu/registry) using any of the